xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <img src="/img/panorama-homography/firstPanoAttempt.jpg">

-While our single corner of the monitor is aligned between the two images, but I don't think I have to try very hard to convince you this isn't a great panorama.
+While our single corner of the monitor is aligned between the two images, I don't think I have to try very hard to convince you that this isn't a great panorama.
 I mean, just look at the rest of the overlap.

 <img src="/img/panorama-homography/firstOverlap.jpg">